“When I get extremely stressed out for some reason or another, it tends to trigger my asthma, and I have an asthma attack.”

 Another approach is to change the way you think about a situation, so that it no longer seems stressful.
 For instance, instead of letting traffic upset you, you could try seeing it as an opportunity to listen to relaxing music or an audio book.

 Using relaxation techniques to reduce your stress level is another great approach.
-Deep breathing exercises, yoga, meditation or any activity that relaxes your body and mind is beneficial.
+Deep breathing exercises, yoga, meditation, biofeedback, or any activity that relaxes your body and mind is beneficial.

 And finally, take care of yourself.
 Eat right, exercise and get plenty of rest.